-A BIG THANK YOU to everyone who has participated in the HOPE Day of Giving to support the Papua New Guinea work (100% going to PNG programs- literacy/early childhood education and Community Centre).
-See totals below.
+A BIG THANK YOU to everyone who participated in the HOPE Day of Giving in June and July to support the Papua New Guinea work (100% going to PNG programs- literacy/early childhood education and the future HOPE Community Centre).
+Supporting Churches of Christ raised funds in different cities across the South Pacific (see below).
+You can still contribute to the 2 nominated programs in Papua New Guinea through GiveNow (add comment: HOPE Day of Giving)

 Adelaide - $2,167